HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 There is not much more hiking to do, but you can walk around the waterfall and enjoy the scenery.
 In winter, take some crampons and put them on your shoes with you so you can walk all the way to the waterfall.

-For the last two days, I recommend visiting some places close by and preparing for heading back to Reykjavik/airport.
+For the last two days, I recommend visiting some places close by and preparing to head back to Reykjavik/airport.

 DAY 4 – WEST ICELAND